MarekSuchanek/PYT-TwitterWall/README.md

-Filter loaded tweets with word **python** by allowing only tweets with number of retweets between 10 and 100 and from authors that have at least 300 followers but not less than 3000:
+Filter loaded tweets with word **python** by allowing only tweets with number of retweets between 10 and 100 and from authors that have at least 300 followers but also less than 3000:

 ```
 python twitterwall.py -q "python" --retweets-min 10 --retweets-max 100 \